 CRV offers bull controllers a service to collect birth process data of a bull's offspring.
 Until the end of 2006, the possibility existed to collect information through the so-called survey system.
-However, since the beginning of 2007 birth process data are stored when a farmer reports the birth of a calf through the Voice Response System (VRS) or the Notification System (Dutch: Meldsysteem - MS), which is a part of CRV's 'VeeManager' (CattleManager) on the website.
+However, since the beginning of 2007 birth process data are stored when a farmer reports the birth of a calf through herd management systems.